 Almost nothing is more frightening than the idea of contracting flesh-eating bacteria.
-The concept of your very flesh being eaten off your bones, and your limbs dying and turning black, is enough to make anyone uncomfortable.
+The concept of your very flesh being eaten off your bones, and your limbs decaying and turning black, is enough to make anyone uncomfortable.
 Still, some morbidly curious people may be wondering, what does flesh-eating bacteria do to you?
-How does it kill you?
+How does it harm you?
 If you're one of those people, it's time to get excited, because we have some flesh-eating bacteria facts that are sure you make you squirm with delight.
 Or just maybe just squirm.

 It should pretty much go without saying that this article will contain graphic images and descriptions, and is absolutely not for those with weak stomachs.
 Still, take this as a final warning, because things are about to get pretty gross, as well as horrifyingly fascinating.

 Flesh-eating bacteria secrete toxic chemicals that damage your body's soft tissues, causing your flesh to dissolve right off your body.
 This sounds pretty terrible on its own, but keep in mind that as your soft tissue decays, blood flow to your limbs is restricted and the integrity of those limbs is seriously damaged.
 This means that your whole limb has the potential to "necrotize."
 When this happens due to the bacteria, it is called necrotizing fasciitis.